mcnuttandrew/Reddit-Viewer/readme.md

 - Zoom (so that the comments dont have to bend inward to stay on the page)
 - Visual Overhaul
-- Load in modal stuff
+- Load in visual overhaul, and maybe have top thread by a fill in for whatever subreddit
 - Children stuff
-- get a god damn templating system
-- reddit markdown